subhafastnfurious/UAVSystemMonitoring/README.md

 xyz.json file should be present under same folder from which we are executing the command.

-mongoimport --db UAVSystemMonitoring --collection locationData --type json --file xyz.json --jsonArray
+mongoimport --db UAVSystemMonitoring --collection location_data --type json --file xyz.json --jsonArray

 Then reun the requirements file pip install -r requirements.txt